-Most Hated Hockey Players in NHL History
+Most Hated Hockey Players of All Time

 When picking the most hated hockey players in National Hockey League (NHL) history, it’s a fine line between genuine hatred, downright jealousy and grudging respect.